 - Gurukul began as the first Day-Boarding school in Maharashtra.

-- It was established in 1992 and is committed to supporting the learning process of children and fulfilling their physical, social emotional and intellectual needs.
-Thus helping them grow up as unique individuals.
+- It was established in 1992 and is committed to supporting the learning process of children and fulfilling their physical, social, emotional, and intellectual needs, thus helping them grow as unique individuals.
 Gurukul has classes from Playgroup to Std.
-X. The vast Agriculture College land adjacent to the school campus enhances the novel setting which resembles a “railway station” with real railway coaches, that house a few classes.
+X. The vast land belonging to the Agricultural College adjacent to the school campus enhances the novel setting which resembles a ‘railway station’ with real railway coaches, that house a few classes.

 - From humble beginnings in the early ‘90s with just 2 children, the school today boasts of 1000+ well-rounded individuals who have stepped out into the world.

 - Gurukul strives to provide a safe and secure environment for children to form a bond with the staff.
 This encourages them to learn and grow, based on their level, pace, and interest.